 WALTER MYERS / SCIENCE PHOTO LIBRARY WALTER MYERS / SCIENCE PHOTO LIBRARY

 Dimetrodon.
-Computer artwork of a Dimetrodon amongst Alethopteris plants.
+Computer artwork of Dimetrodon grandis walking on a barren plain.
 Dimetrodon were the dominant land predators that lived around 270 million years ago, during the Early Permian Period, and long before the dinosaurs.
 They were more closely related to mammals than reptiles and could grow up to 11 feet (3.4 metres) long and 4 feet (1.2 metres) tall.
 The large sail on their back may have helped to regulate body temperature, an advantage during the extremes of hot and cold during the Early Permian.
-Alethopteris was a seed fern that populated much of the world during the Carboniferous and Early Permian periods.

 Model release not required.
 Property release not required.